marianacarvalho-it/third_project/README.md

 ## Description
-This is a management app to organizing
+This is a management app for organizing
 ## Functionality
 Examples
 - Dark and light theme
-- Preview em tempo real
-- Modo tela cheia
-- Multiplataforma

 ## Components